 (c) the nature and extent of the delegated authority that will be conferred on a relevant water resources management committee under section 26GP, and the conditions and restrictions that will apply to the exercise of that authority.

-(3) A local area management plan is to specify the monitoring and reporting (which is to occur at least once in every 7 years) to be carried out by the Commission to ensure, as far as is practicable, that the objects of this Part are achieved in the implementation of the plan.
+(3) A local area management plan is to specify the monitoring and reporting (which is to occur at least once in every 7 years) to be carried out by the Minister to ensure, as far as is practicable, that the objects of this Part are achieved in the implementation of the plan.

 (4) A local area management plan must not be inconsistent with the relevant regional management plan and sub-regional management plan.

 [Section 26GY inserted by No. 49 of 2000 s.
-44.]
+44; No. 38 of 2007 s.
+63 and 101(1).]

 26GZ.
 Consultation with water resources management committees